-It is therefore recommended that a detailed piece of work is carried out to assess the potential of all of these sites and bring forward those that, on a purely commercial basis are likely to provide a capital receipt.
+Further work should be carried out to assess the potential of all of these sites and bring forward those that do not offer benefits for wider estate improvement works within the HRA and on a commercial basis are likely to provide a capital receipt.
 Any sites that are likely to be marginal or too controversial should not be taken forward and considered for sale at this point.

 For the larger sites the development options need to be carefully considered as to whether an outright sale is preferred or a possible Joint Venture option to potentially secure a higher capital sum albeit at a later date.
-It is recommended that for the larger sites further specialist advice is obtained from tier 1 specialist firms.
+It is recommended that for the larger sites further specialist advice is obtained from a tier 1 specialist firm.